prakharsh/Movies-Listing/README.md

-***Important note***:

-This assignment is meant to be completed within **a maximum of 2 hours**.

-Just attempt this assignment, and submit your code before **2 hours** is up, regardless of whether it is fully completed.

-You may provide **additional documentation** on how you would continue with this assignment if you were given more time.

 # Overview

 You are required to build a simple fullstack web application that displays a list of movies and movie details.